surfinzap/typopo-vscode/README.md

 Fix frequent typos in multiple languages with a single click in VS Code with Typopo.

 ## Disclaimer
-This is a very early version of Typopo for VS Code that let’s you only fix English typos in selected text; either via menu or via `Ctrl+Alt+T` or `Cmd+Option+T`.
+This is a very early version of Typopo for VS Code that let’s you only fix English typos in selected text; either via menu or via `Ctrl+Alt+T` or `Ctrl+Cmd+T`.

 A documentation and packaging are yet to follow.
 Stay tuned.